DarrelASandbox/playground-go/chris_james/02-testing-fundamentals/README.md

 - `adapters` have cohesive units of functionality grouped together
 - `cmd` holds our applications and corresponding acceptance tests
 - Our code is totally decoupled from any accidental complexity

+## When should I write acceptance tests?

+1. Is this an edge case?
+I'd prefer to unit test those
+2. Is this something that the non-computer people talk about a lot?
+I would prefer to have a lot of confidence the key thing "really" works, so I'd add an acceptance test
+3. Am I describing a user journey, rather than a specific function?
+Acceptance test
+4. Would unit tests give me enough confidence?
+Sometimes you're taking an existing journey that already has an acceptance test, but you're adding other functionality to deal with different scenarios due to different inputs.
+In this case, adding another acceptance test adds a cost but brings little value, so I'd prefer some unit tests.